 Over the past decade, we’ve personally visited and mapped over 350 parks as a family.
 What started out as an audience of a few friends transformed into a readership of over 300,000 families per year!

 My strategy of “hummingbird parenting” resonated with both Richard Louv (author of Vitamin N and also Last Child in the Woods) and Dr. Scott D. Sampson (of Dinosaur Train fame) – so much so that they quoted me in their popular books and on their blogs.

 Now it’s my full time part-time job.

 In March of 2017, this blog moved from 9 years as a “side hobby thing” into a more serious commitment as a full-time job with part time hours.

-For my 4th school year in a row, I’m also Social Media Manager and Strategist for Inside the Outdoors Foundation for 2020-2021 sharing all sorts of tidbits about environmental education in Orange County on their Facebook, Instagram and Twitter feeds.
+For my 4th school year in a row, I was also Social Media Manager and Content Strategist for Inside the Outdoors Foundation for 2020-2021 sharing all sorts of tidbits about environmental education in Orange County on their Facebook, Instagram and Twitter feeds.

 Please email me anytime!
 I’m here to help you play outdoors.
 I always say I get paid in pennies & smiles – and, of the two, the smiles are much more valuable to me!

 Profile photo credit: Casey Raines Photography